Vintageinfo – All About Vintage Lighting

 Manufacturer: Louis Poulsen & Co A/S, Copenhagen, Denmark.

-Other versions: This Arne Jacobsen Royal pendant lamp exists in several colours and in two sizes.
-The smaller version measures Ø 37 × 18 cm (approximately Ø 14.56 × 7.08 inches).
-It was redesigned for in-house use and intended to be suspended at a greater height.
-For this reason, the light is diffused through an acrylic opal base plate and the lamp uses a single E27 light bulb.
+Other versions: This Arne Jacobsen Royal pendant lamp was produced in several colours and in two sizes.
+The smaller version measures Ø 37 × 18 cm (approximately Ø 14.56 × 7.08 inches) and was redesigned for interiors where the lamp needed to be suspended at a greater height.
+For this reason, the light is diffused through an acrylic opal base plate, and the lamp uses a single E27 light bulb.

-The larger version was designed to be hung at a lower height, providing a more direct light.
-This Arne Jacobsen pendant lamp is known as the AJ Royal 500.
+The larger version was designed to be hung lower and provides a more direct light.
+It is known as the AJ Royal 500.

 Arne Jacobsen